-Kitchen Inspiration: 5 Steps to A Timeless Modern SpaceBy: Catherine McCormack
+Kitchen Inspiration: 5 Steps To A Timeless Modern Spaceby Catherine McCormack

-- Choose your cabinetry.
 With no door details, it’s all about finish.
 Glossy polyurethane gives a high-tech feel, while matt has a more relaxed vibe.
 White is the key colour – timeless, easy on the eye and the perfect base for pops of colour or interesting finishes.
 Paired with exposed brick, steel or concrete, the look becomes urban and industrial; teamed with black elements, we’re talking striking monochrome; while mixing in timber, either in larger quantities such as on the floor or in accessories like bar stools, adds warmth.
-Handles are one of the first things to date, so opt for handle-free, push to open functionality, or go minimal, as in the simple bar handles in the kitchen above left.
+Handles are one of the first things to date, so opt for handle-free, push to open functionality, or go minimal, as in the simple bar handles in the kitchen above.

-2. Select a splashback.
 Almost everything works – marble, decorative or directional tiles, pressed metal or colour-backed glass, which gives you the option to introduce colour, either in a subtle hue, or in a chromatic burst in a primary shade.
 For a touch of glamour, try mirror.
 “If you have two mirrored walls facing each other, you can get the ‘infinity effect’, an optical illusion of never-ending reflections,” says Romy Dankner of Homeroom Studio.
 Metals are becoming more popular; stainless steel gives a ‘professional kitchen’ vibe, while burnished metals such as copper introduce a hit of glamour.

-3. Pick your benchtop.
 Virtually anything goes in modern kitchens, including timber, cement, stainless steel and reconstituted stone.
 For a join-free finish, try Corian, which can also be formed seamlessly into a sink.
 A current trend is to use your benchtop to ‘zone’ areas, such as on an island; for example, have stone or reconstituted stone as the ‘working area’ and introduce a length of timber as a dining spot.
 Mixing your materials can also be a budget saver, if you plump for a statement finish such as stone on the front bench or island, and opt for cheaper laminate or stainless steel on the rear bench.

-5. Find the right furniture and accessories.
 A simple backdrop gives you carte blanche to introduce all sorts of items to offset quiet finishes such as plain white, but for a classic look keep it simple.
 Here, the timber fascia, stools and light fittings give this kitchen truly standout looks – the woven seats add texture and the subtle touches of colour in the glassware are soft and inviting.